Risheit/cscd58-load-balancer/README.md

 The following command loads the CMake project, creating the necessary Makefiles to compile and writing to the `./build/` directory.
 ```
-cmake -S. -B./build -G "Unix Makefiles"
+cmake -S . -B ./build -G "Unix Makefiles"
 ```

 ### Compilation
-Compile the executable into the `./build/` directory after the project has been loaded or if any source files have been modified.
+Compile the executable into the `./build/bin` directory after the project has been loaded or if any source files have been modified.
+The name of the directory compiled to is important, as the Python scripts look for the executable in `./build/bin`.
 ```
 cmake --build build/
 ```